sign-language-translator/sign-language-translator/README.md

 <details>
 <summary>Data Collection</summary>

-   1. Gather a collection of [videos](link_to_videos) featuring individuals performing sign language gestures.
+   1. Gather a collection of [dictionary videos](https://github.com/sign-language-translator/sign-language-datasets/releases/tag/v0.0.2) (word level) featuring individuals performing sign language gestures.
+These can be obtained from schools & organizations for the deaf.
+You should record multiple people perform the same sign to capture various *accents* of the sign.
+Set up multiple cameras in different locations in parallel to further augment the data.
-   2. Prepare a [JSON file](https://github.com/sign-language-translator/sign-language-datasets/blob/main/sign_recordings/collection_to_label_to_language_to_words.json) that maps video file names to corresponding text language words, phrases, or sentences that represent the gestures.
+   2. Prepare a [JSON file](https://github.com/sign-language-translator/sign-language-datasets/blob/main/parallel_texts/pk-dictionary-mapping.json) that maps dictionary video file names to corresponding text language words & phrases that are synonymous with the gestures.
-   3. Prepare a [parallel corpus](link_to_parallel_corpus) containing text language sentences and sequences of sign language video filenames.
+   3. Prepare a synthetic data [parallel corpus](https://github.com/sign-language-translator/sign-language-datasets/blob/main/parallel_texts/pk-synthetic-sentence-mapping.json) containing text language sentences and sequences of sign language video filenames.
+You can use langauge models to generate these sentences & sequences.
+   4. Prepare a dataset of sign language [sentence videos](https://github.com/sign-language-translator/sign-language-datasets/releases/tag/v0.0.3) that are labeled with [translations & glosses](https://github.com/sign-language-translator/sign-language-datasets/blob/main/parallel_texts/pk-sentence-mapping.json) in multiple text languages.

 </details>
 </li>